getify/foi-lang/formalization-work/Symbol-Table-Contract.md

 mutable binding only its nested function touches.
 Read `crossesFunction` against the nearest enclosing function scope, not any of them.

+**Reads count.** Neither diagnostic filters on reference kind. §3.6's rule is about the capture, not the direction of the access; a `read` reference with `crossesFunction: true` to a `constant: false` binding is missing-`:over` exactly as a `write` is.

+**A comprehension block operand is a boundary with no annotation.** §3.6.1: a block at a `ComprOp` RHS, or a `~<<` / `~<*` do-block body, closes over on the same terms as a function literal but carries no `FuncOverClause` and never can.
+A crossing reference to a `constant: false` binding is therefore a distinct diagnostic from missing-`:over` -- there is nothing the author can add to satisfy it, and the message must say so and name the `defn`-with-`:over` rewrite rather than a name to list.

+This means `crossesFunction` cannot be computed against function scopes alone.
+Set it on the ordinary rule (§4.1) plus these block scopes, and carry a second flag distinguishing which kind of boundary the reference crossed nearest -- a function scope satisfies the obligation from `overNames`, a comprehension block scope cannot satisfy it at all.

+**`~each` is a boundary; the check is what forks.** §3.6.1 waives enforcement at `~each`, not the boundary.
+Mark every comprehension block scope alike in the walk -- the walk needs to know nothing about comprehension operators -- and suppress the diagnostic at check time when the scope's enclosing `FlowBinExpr` carries `op: "~each"`.
+The `op` string is the only discrimination available: every comprehension shapes to `FlowBinExpr` and the block node is identical across all of them, so a node-type test finds nothing.

+Suppression is per-boundary, not per-reference.
+A reference crossing a waived `~each` scope and then an enclosing function scope still owes that function its `:over`.
+The outward walk continues past the waived scope unchanged and the function-level check runs on §3.6's ordinary terms.

+**A `defn` inside a block operand discharges its own obligation.** Direct closure only applies unchanged: the block makes no direct reference to what only a nested function literal touches, and is not flagged for it.

+**The defs clause is inside the block scope.** A `:?` initializer and every `::` bind resolve within the block, per §3.6.1.
+The walk already registers them there; nothing changes except that the boundary flag now covers them.

 **A curried declaration's tiers are one boundary for this check.** Satisfy the obligation from the referencing scope's `overNames`, which every tier of a declaration shares (§2.1).